hi-primus/optimus/troubleshooting.md

 pip install pyodbc
 ```

-2. Then run the following commands on the terminal :
+2. Then run the following commands on the terminal:
 ```
 brew install unixodbc
 ```
-(in my case, it appeared an error that got solved by running:
+(in my case, it appeared an error that got solved by running:)
 ```
 sudo chown -R $(whoami) $(brew --prefix)/* brew install unixodbc
 ```
-)

 ```
 brew tap microsoft/mssql-preview https://github.com/Microsoft/homebrew-mssql-preview